 Microsoft Authentication Expectations

 DKIM: Messages should be signed with DKIM.
 Microsoft verifies signatures and checks for proper domain alignment.
+Verify your DKIM is working to confirm signatures are valid.

 DMARC: Having a DMARC record demonstrates you're a legitimate sender.
 Microsoft respects DMARC policies and uses them in filtering decisions.
+Use DMARC reports to monitor alignment and catch failures early.

 Verifying authentication for Microsoft